x-limitless-x/blakedrumm.com/_posts/2022-01-24-acs-tips-and-tricks.markdown

 GO
 ```

-Be mindful that the is usually run overnight when there is not alot of activity in the ACS Database.
+Be mindful that the scripts are usually run overnight when there is not alot of activity in the ACS Database.
 So take precautions if changing this when alot of logons/logoffs are happening in your environment.

 ![Page Views](https://counter.blakedrumm.com/count/tag.svg?url=blakedrumm.com/blog/acs-collector-troubleshooting-tips/)